Abinash-74/SQL_Music_Store_Analysis/README.md

 # SQL_Music_Store_Analysis
-SQL project to analyze online music store data.
-In this project, we will analyze the music playlist database.
-We can examine the dataset with SQL and help the store understand its business growth by answering simple questions.
+In this project, I conducted an in-depth analysis of the music playlist database for an online music store using SQL.
+By executing straightforward SQL queries, I examined the dataset to provide valuable insights.
+This analysis enabled the store owner to make informed decisions and support business growth by addressing key questions related to their operations.

 ![image](https://github.com/user-attachments/assets/b702f3cb-709e-4840-8925-014fa0668aae)